 - EC.04 Mathematics Curriculum, 43 Hours, 3 Units

-- EC.14.A & B Practicum Seminars, 88 Hours – hours included in above courses
+- EC.14 Practicum Seminars – hours included in above course components

 The Adult Learner develops the knowledge required of the Montessori Early Childhood Teacher through Montessori Philosophy, Montessori Pedagogy, Environmental Design, and Child, Family, & Community courses.
 The Adult Learner develops the rationale for why and how the curriculum is implemented through Observation, Personal Growth & Development, and Program Leadership courses in addition to Child Development.

 The knowledge and rationale gained in the course components are applied and deepened through the experience of the nine-month practicum/student teaching.

 EC.01 Practical Life Curriculum, 35 Hours, 3 Units

 Philosophy and rationale of the curriculum area of practical life including ground rules, grace and courtesy, development and refinement of movement, care of the person, care of the environment, food preparation, and nutrition are subjects that are addressed.
 The aims of each activity and the age appropriateness, the language richness imbedded in each activity, and videos available as a reference are areas of depth of exploration of the materials.